edwasue-cmyk/multi-agent-intelligent-warehouse/docs/architecture/mcp-api-reference.md

 ## Overview

-This document provides comprehensive API reference for the Model Context Protocol (MCP) implementation in the Warehouse Operational Assistant.
+This document provides comprehensive API reference for the Model Context Protocol (MCP) implementation in the Multi-Agent-Intelligent-Warehouse.
 The MCP system provides standardized interfaces for tool discovery, execution, and communication between AI agents and external systems.

 ## Table of Contents